State: SC

 Construction Equipment Category: Lateral Slide

-ABC Construction Equipment: Lateral slide w/pad (skids); Float in
+ABC Construction Equipment: lateral slide, float in

 State ID Number: 1303